canonical/ubuntu.com/templates/legal/data-privacy/unilateral-nda.md

 ## Who are we?

 We are Canonical Group Limited.
-Our address is 5th Floor Blue Fin Building, 110 Southwark Street, London, SE1 0SU.
-You can contact us by post at the above address or by email to <a href="mailto:dataprotection@canonical.com">dataprotection@canonical.com</a> for the attention of "Legal".
+Our address is 5 New Street Square, London, EC4A 3TW, United Kingdom.
+You can contact us by post at the address set out in the “right to complain” section, below or by email to <a href="mailto:dataprotection@canonical.com">dataprotection@canonical.com</a> for the attention of "Legal".

 We are not required to have a data protection officer, so any enquiries about our use of your personal data should be addressed to the contact details above.